-So, surround yourself with friends to help you celebrate good times as well as cope with bad times.
+Instead, surround yourself with friends that help you celebrate good times as well as cope with bad times.

 3) Get Outdoors

-Studies have shown that getting outside for even a short period of time for a brisk walk is very beneficial for the body.
+Studies have found that taking an outdoor stroll, even if its for a short period of time, is very beneficial for the body.

 Walking outdoors, as opposed walking on a treadmill, is a great way to get a little pick me up from the sun as well.

 Exercising this way can also help increase oxygen and blood flow to the brain.
 This helps raise energy by elevating your metabolism and endorphins.

 4) Drink Adequate Amounts of Water

 The body functions better when it is well hydrated.
 Drinking fresh water is essential in boosting vitality while flushing toxins from the body.